machine-learning-exchange/mlx/dashboard/origin-mlx/README.md

 ```

 ## (Re-)Deploy to Kubernetes Cluster
+For information on how to deploy MLX on a Kubernetes Cluster or OpenShift on IBM Cloud, check out the guide [here](../../docs/mlx-setup.md).
+Once the clusters have been deployed, they will need to be redeployed for UI work.

 Change the Docker image tag in the deployment spec server/mlx-ui.yml from image: ibmandrewbutler/open-ui:add-homepage to image: <your_docker_user_id>/<repo name>:<tag name> and then run: